 Social Media Scheduling

 There are plenty of social media schedulers to choose from.
 I use a few of them, for a few different reasons.

 - Twitter: I use Buffer for Twitter because I think it’s easier than most schedulers.
 If you also want to add anything to LinkedIn or Google Plus, Buffer is great for that as well.
 I’ve heard that Google Plus is no longer helpful for blogs, but I really don’t know for sure.
 I also occasionally use Hootsuite, since the free version of Buffer only allows one Twitter account, and I have two. 🙂

 - Facebook: Facebook has it’s own scheduler, and it’s very easy to use.
 I’ve heard that Facebook likes it when you use their scheduler, so that’s what I do.
 I’m not a Facebook expert (at all) but this has worked for me on my photography page, and I am using the same process on my blog pages.

-- Pinterest: I recently started using Tailwind, and I love it.
+- Pinterest: I recommend Tailwind, for Pinterest scheduling.
 I have used BoardBooster, but Tailwind has worked the best for me.
 Tailwind is an approved partner for Pinterest, so it’s nice to know that I’m not doing anything “wrong” by using their service.
 I’ve done manual pinning, and this is my preferred method lately.
 You can also check out this post for a VERY in depth look at using Pinterest for business.

 - Instagram: I don’t use an Instagram scheduler.
 I do everything on Instagram manually.
 Tailwind recently became an Instagram partner, so I may try it but I have yet to do so.